# #

 Ad over a central city crossroad in 2022

 Authorities reinforce that mindset.
-One can expect it from privately owned mass media (many newspapers and tv stations), and organizations devoted to commerce (the Office of Tourism).
-But it is regrettable that publicly funded schoolbooks, museums, monument descriptions and historical street panels overlook the role of economic interests and social conflict.*
+One can expect it from privately owned mass media (many newspapers and tv stations) and organizations devoted to commerce (the Office of Tourism).
+But publicly funded schoolbooks, museums, historical street panels (...) do the same when they overlook its contradictions, helping globalized capitalism blow away all that obstructs it:

 Harald Wolff